 Most parts of Southeast Asia experience hot temperature that can reach up to 40 Celsius degrees from March to May.
-When the monsoon season arrives, the moisture air from the ocean can bring down the temperature to 28-33 degrees.
+When the monsoon season arrives, the moist air from the ocean can bring down the temperature to 28-33 degrees.
 This can be cooling relief for both locals and travelers.

 3. There are fewer tourists; hotel rates are lower and you probably don’t need to prebook.

-The monsoon season in Southeast Asia coincides with the low season in Southeast Asia, so you will see less tourists and enjoy lower hotel rates.
+The monsoon season in Southeast Asia coincides with the low season in Southeast Asia, so you will see fewer tourists and enjoy lower hotel rates.
 Many hotels will drop their prices to attract the few tourists that are out there.
 Shorter queues, lower prices and more freedom can make you forget about the few rainclouds you encounter.